Bolesław V the Chaste: Fall of Kraków

-A 14th-century depiction of the Battle at Legnica against the Mongols.
+A 14th century depiction of the Battle at Legnica against the Mongols.

-In 1241 the first Mongol invasion of Poland occurred.
-In January the Mongols took Lublin and Zawichost.
+In 1241, the first Mongol invasion of Poland occurred.
+In January, the Mongols took Lublin and Zawichost.
 Bolesław, with his mother and wife, fled to Hungary at the side of his older sister Salomea, wife of the Hungarian prince Coloman, leaving his lands without his leadership.
-On 13 February the Mongols conquered and burned Sandomierz, and on 11 March he refused to participate in the Battle of Chmielnik.
+On 13 February, the Mongols conquered and burned Sandomierz, and on 11 March, he refused to participate in the Battle of Chmielnik.
 One month later, on 9 April, the Battle of Legnica took place, in which the army commanded by High Duke Henry II the Pious was defeated, and the duke himself was killed.
-After the defeat of the Hungarian army at the Battle of the Sajó River two days later (11 April) - where Prince Coloman was seriously injured and died shortly after - Bolesław V and his family (including Salomea, now a widow) fled to Moravia, and then eventually returned to Poland.
+After the defeat of the Hungarian army at the Battle of the Sajó River two days later (11 April) – where Prince Coloman was seriously injured and died shortly after – Bolesław V and his family (including Salomea, now a widow) fled to Moravia, and then eventually returned to Poland.

 After the death of Henry the Pious, his eldest son, Bolesław the Bald, took the title of high duke; however, he did not appear in Kraków, where the government was exercised by Klement of Ruszcza on his behalf.
 Konrad I of Masovia took this opportunity, and despite the strong resistance of the knights and nobility, he finally entered Kraków on 10 July 1241.
 A few months later, the fortress of Skała, held by Klement of Ruszcza, capitulated.
 Despite his success, Konrad failed to gain the support of the local nobility, victims of Konrad's mercenaries (the Teutonic Order) themselves, who in 1243 appointed Bolesław the Chaste as their new ruler.
-On 25 May of that year the Battle of Suchodoły took place, in which the Lesser Poland and Hungarian (Sarmatian) troops, under the command of Klemens of Ruszcza, defeated the Masovian troops of Konrad.
+On 25 May of that year, the Battle of Suchodoły took place, in which the Lesser Poland and Hungarian (Sarmatian) troops, under the command of Klemens of Ruszcza, defeated the Masovian troops of Konrad.
 With this victory, Bolesław the Chaste regained the government over Kraków.
 Now at the age of 17, he was the high duke of Poland; however, he remained under the strong influence of his mother until her death.
-Later that year, Konrad tried to regain the control over Kraków and attacked Bolesław, but was again defeated.
+Later that year, Konrad tried to regain control over Kraków and attacked Bolesław, but was again defeated.